m0ngr31/kanzi/README.md

 - Shuffle music by artist
 - Play random unwatched episode of TV show
 - Play random unwatched movie
+- Play random movie from a specific genre
 - Play specific episode of a TV show ('Play season 4 episode 10 of The Office')
 - Play specific movie
 - Continue watching next episode of last show that was watched